Competitive Start Fund - International Entrepreneurs - 50,000 euro investment to grow your business in Ireland

 Top Tips on applying for the CSF from Joe Healy, Manager of High Potential Start Ups ICT unit, Enterprise Ireland

 The purpose of the Competitive Start Fund is to accelerate the growth of start-up companies that have the capability to succeed in global markets.
 The fund is designed to enable those companies reach key commercial and technical milestones, for example:

 - Evaluate overseas market opportunities and reach firm conclusions regarding the viability of the proposed business.

 - Develop a market entry plan for exploiting international opportunities.

 - Secure partnership deal or strategic alliance.

 - Identify suitable channels to international markets.

 - Secure third party investment e.g. business angel, Venture Capital.

-What is the maximum funding and on what terms?
+What is the maximum funding available and what costs are eligible?